Skip to main content

 • api_key — classic per-token API key (most providers)

-• subscription — OAuth or token tied to a paid plan (ChatGPT Plus, Claude Max, GLM Coding, etc.)
+• subscription — OAuth or a subscription token tied to a paid plan (ChatGPT Plus, Claude Max, GLM Coding Plan, and others)

-• local — no credential, server runs on your machine (Ollama, LM Studio, llama.cpp)
+• local — no credential, the server runs on your machine (Ollama, LM Studio, llama.cpp)

 Auth type is recorded on every request and shows up in the dashboard’s distribution chart.